aciccarello/ciccarello.me/colophon.md

 The styles of this site are a combination of hand-written styles and [Material Components for the Web](https://material.io/components/).
 See the [style guide](/style-guide) for more details on theming.
 The site uses the [Roboto font](https://fonts.google.com/specimen/Roboto#glyphs) (self hosted).
 Included are some SVG icons from [Material Design Icons](https://material.io/tools/icons/?style=baseline).
 Other icons (like logos) are made by [Pixel perfect](https://icon54.com/) from [www.flaticon.com](https://www.flaticon.com/)

+Webmention receiving is handled by [webmention.io](https://webmention.io/) while rendering responses is done client-side with code modified from [webmention.js](https://github.com/PlaidWeb/webmention.js).
+Since webmentions only work with responses posted online, forms linked to [Comment Parade](https://commentpara.de) provide people without their own site a way to reply.

 This site currently uses CloudFlare analytics due to its better privacy policy and limited performance impact.
 Previously I've used GoatCounter.